Itheum/architecture-diagrams/live_whitepaper.md

 This demo video shows you an example of the end-user portal for OKPulse (https://www.youtube.com/watch?v=ITONnseBFV4)

-The end-user portal allows the user (Data Creator) to link their Elrond, Ethereum, Polygon, BSC, Avalanche (or other supported Blockchain) account to their Itheum platform account.
-Once they have done this they can then use the Data DEX to load the raw datasets they have generated and advertise them for trade.
+The end-user portal allows the user (Data Creator) to link their Elrond, Ethereum, Polygon, BSC, Avalanche (or other supported blockchain) account to their Itheum platform account.
+Once they have done this they can use the Data DEX to load the raw datasets they have generated and advertise them for trade.

-As the data collected via an Itheum application is **fully structured and outcome-oriented**, for example — Red Heart Challenge data is centered around the self-management of cardiovascular disease and OKPulse is around the proactive monitoring of employee health and wellness issues — it is very valuable for a Data Consumer who wants to align analytics discovery or outcome analysis around a certain topic.
+As the data collected via an Itheum application is **fully structured and outcome-oriented**, for example, Red Heart Challenge data is centered around the self-management of cardiovascular disease and OKPulse is around the proactive monitoring of employee health and wellness issues — it is very valuable for a Data Consumer who wants to align analytics discovery or outcome analysis around a certain topic.

 When this data is grouped with multiple people who have joined the same application via a “Data Coalition DAO” and augmented with personal data via the “Data Vault” then the value of the data can grow exponentially as the relevance, quantity, and quality of the datasets grow.

 ## 2) Trading Any Arbitrary Data <a name="selling-3"></a>
 The Data DEX also allows you to trade any arbitrary data using the same on-chain facilitation process.
 This allows anyone with a crypto wallet to upload and trade datasets via the Data DEX.
 This reduces the barrier of entry for end-users and also provides them an equal opportunity to participate in the shared data economy.
-At this stage, we allow for the trade of the following arbitrary datasets.
+At this stage, we allow for the trade of the following arbitrary datasets:

 ### 2.1) Facebook Profile Data
-As you may know, Facebook opened up the option for individuals to download all their data in bulk.
-This was a feature that was released by Facebook after pressure from data advocacy regulators who wanted to ensure individuals had the right to download their data from the Facebook platform should they ever want to delete their Facebook account or move to a new social media platform.
+As you may know, Facebook has opened up the option for individuals to download all their data in bulk.
+This feature was released by Facebook after pressure from data advocacy regulators who wanted to ensure individuals had the right to download their data from the Facebook platform should they ever want to delete their Facebook account or move to a new social media platform.

 The Itheum Data DEX will allow for the above scenario (of moving to a new social media platform) to be handled seamlessly.
 For example, an individual can download all their Facebook data and advertise it for trade on the Data DEX, they can then align with a __Data Coalition centered around the responsible usage of data by Social Media organizations.__ A new social media platform can then view the “Facebook user datasets” managed for trade by the Data Coalition, agree to the responsible terms of use, and procure bulk access to the data.
 The new social media platform uses the Data DEX to bootstrap and migrate Facebook users to its platform directly via an authorized, delegated owner (Data Coalition) of the end-user data.
 The end-user (original Facebook user) then gets the relative micropayments from the Data Coalition and can also view the complete audit trail of data transfer between the social media platforms.

 ### 2.2) Any Other General Data
 The Data DEX also allows for the on-chain trade of any other type of data.
-For example, you can create a dataset of all the brands and products you, your family and friends like, all the reviews and ratings of your favorite restaurants, personal fitness, or other wellness data.
-You can also create and trade other interesting IP-centric general datasets like utterances to intent mappings which can then be used by organizations to train NLU and speech to text applications.
-For example, a hospitality booking organization (which provides telephony services or conversational tools like chatbots to help users make a booking) might already be spending a lot of investment in continuing to study end-user speech-to-text patterns and map them to intents that are relevant to their industry.
-They can sell the utterance-to-intent mapping data on the Data DEX to recoup some of their spending in producing this IP.
+For example, you can create a dataset of your favorite brands and products, all the reviews and ratings of your go-to restaurants, personal fitness information, or other wellness data.
+You can also create and trade other interesting IP-centric general datasets, like "utterance-to-intent" mappings which can be used by organizations to train natural language understanding (NLU) and speech-to-text applications.
+For example, a hospitality booking organization (which provides telephony services or conversational tools like chatbots to help users make a booking) might already be spending a lot of capital in continuing to study end-user speech-to-text patterns and map them to intents that are relevant to their industry.
+These organizations can sell the utterance-to-intent mapping data on the Data DEX to recoup some of their spending in producing this IP.

 ---

 # Types of Direct Trade <a name="types-on-1"></a>

-As described in the above section - you can use the Itheum Data DEX to trade personal data using on-chain tools that coordinate the trade between buyer and seller.
+As described in the above section - you can use the Itheum Data DEX to trade personal data using on-chain tools that coordinate the trade between the buyer and seller.
 On the Data DEX, there are essentially **two types of direct trade** that can occur.
-We mention “direct trade” here as it’s the seller (Data Creator) who decides which type they prefer and initiates the trade process within those constraints.
-In a later section we will describe how data can also be sold indirectly via a delegated Data Coalition, but for now, let’s focus on the following two direct trade types.
+We mention “direct trade” here as it is the seller (Data Creator) who decides which type they prefer and initiates the trade process within those constraints.
+In a later section we will describe how data can also be sold indirectly via a delegated Data Coalition, for now, let’s focus on the following two types of direct trade.

 1. Trade of Data Packs
 2. Trade of Data NFTs

-let’s now dive into these two types individually and understand the difference.
+Let’s now dive into these two types individually and understand the difference.

 ## Trade of Data Packs <a name="types-on-2"></a>
 Once a Data Creator decides to trade their personal data, the default method of trade is via Data Packs.
 Data Packs hold a reference to the type of dataset they are advertising and contains some metadata around it.
 For example, it provides a preview of the data, when it was created, terms of use, the link to where the data can be securely downloaded from (after trade is complete), etc. Once the user creates a Data Pack it gets advertised for sale ‘on-chain’.
 Once this on-chain advertising process is completed, the original “data hash” and the “transaction reference” of the advertising process are stored as metadata against the Data Pack.
-A $ITHEUM price is automatically calculated based on the type of data and market demand for the type of data.
-In the future, we will also support for the Data Creator to set a starting price for their data.
+A $ITHEUM price is automatically calculated based on the type of data and market demand for that data type.
+In the future, we will also allow support for the Data Creator to set a starting price for their data.
 The sale of Data Packs can be described as direct peer-to-peer trade.

-Once the on-chain advertising process is complete, buyers will see the advertised Data Packs in the “Buy Data” section of the Data DEX.
+Once the on-chain advertising process is complete, buyers will see their advertised Data Packs in the “Buy Data” section of the Data DEX.
 The buyer can pay the $ITHEUM cost for the data and then “own” access to the underlying data (these copies are called **Data Orders** and appear in the **Purchased Data** section of the Data DEX).
-As part of the buying process, they agree (on-chain) to abide by the “terms of use”.
+As part of the buying process, he buyers agree (on-chain) to abide by the “terms of use”.
 A record of this agreement is stored on-chain as part of the transaction and serves as an immutable audit trail for this agreement.
 One key point to note is that in this type of peer-to-peer trade — **the re-sale of data is NOT permitted.**

 A Data Creator should choose to trade data as a Data Pack if they have the following requirements:

-- Sell multiple (potentially unlimited) copies of their data to buyers (Data Consumers) around the world
+- They want to sell multiple (potentially unlimited) copies of their data to buyers (Data Consumers) around the world

 <br />

-- Don’t want their data to be re-sold by the buyer (i.e. the buyer can only use it as per the terms of sale and for their own use/consumption — __if a buyer breaks their agreement and resells the data, the owner will have the ability to detect this and mediate a conflict resolution process — but only if the trade is handled by the Data Coalition — more on this below — but the Data Creator, unfortunately, won’t have a direct method to track the re-sale or get any benefit from it. e.g. royalties).__
+- They don’t want their data to be re-sold by the buyer (i.e. the buyer can only use it as per the terms of sale and for their own use/consumption — __if a buyer breaks their agreement and resells the data, the owner will have the ability to detect this and mediate a conflict resolution process — but only if the trade is handled by the Data Coalition — more on this below — However, the Data Creator, unfortunately won’t have a direct method to track the re-sale or get any benefit from it. e.g. royalties).__

 <br />

-- Only allow for their personal data to be traded on the Itheum Data DEX (no other decentralized marketplace will display the Data Pack for sale — this is because it’s not built on any open blockchain standard like ERC20 or ERC721 that allows for interoperability).
-This can be considered a benefit if the Data Creator wants to limit exposure of their data (as it’s available for trade, in only one data marketplace)
+- They only want to allow for their personal data to be traded on the Itheum Data DEX (no other decentralized marketplace will display the Data Pack for sale — this is because it’s not built on any open blockchain standard like ERC20 or ERC721 that allows for interoperability).
+This can be considered a benefit if the Data Creator wants to limit exposure of their data and make it only available for trade in a single data marketplace location.

 ## Trade of Data NFTs <a name="types-on-3"></a>
 A Data Creator can also choose to trade their personal data as an NFT (Non-Fungible Token).
-This makes a lot of sense as personal data is very unique and NOT fungible (watch this short video to understand the difference between [fungible and non-fungible](https://www.youtube.com/watch?v=OXCJxy0f4Ic]).
-This allows for the Data Creator to have more control of their data and can align to NFT features that make their data grow in value (rarity/scarcity) and increase the exposure of their data assets due to the interoperability and portability NFT standards have in the blockchain ecosystem.
+This makes a lot of sense as personal data is very unique and NOT fungible (watch this short video to understand the difference between [fungible and non-fungible](https://www.youtube.com/watch?v=OXCJxy0f4Ic])).
+This allows for the Data Creator to have more control of their data and utilize NFT-native features that make their data grow in value (rarity/scarcity) and increase the exposure of their data assets due to the interoperability and portability NFT standards have in the blockchain ecosystem.

 Data NFTs are described in more detail below and use the ERC721 open standard to coordinate and facilitate the NFT transaction between parties involved in the trade.

 A Data Creator should choose to trade data as a Data NFT if they have the following requirements:

-- Trade a “limited number” of copies of data: This is the same concept as the **limited edition NFTs** we see in the market today.
+- They want to trade a “limited number” of copies of data: This is the same concept as the **limited edition NFTs** we see in the market today.
 Having a limited number of copies of the data will create organic growth demand for the data as the buyer will realize the rarity and scarcity of the data.
 For example, if a Data Creator “only mints 2 copies” of their DNA sequencing result — this has a lot of value to a buyer trying to build a dataset of similar DNA sequencing results as there are only 2 copies available.
 If there were virtually unlimited copies available (as you would have with Data Pack-based trade) — then the perceived inherent value for the data will be less.

 <br />

-- Allow for the “re-sale” of data: The Data Creator is happy to allow for the re-sale of the NFT packaged data by a buyer.
+- They want to allow for the “re-sale” of data: The Data Creator is happy to allow for the re-sale of the NFT packaged data by a buyer.
 This opens up a lot of opportunities for the data to grow in value as the buyer might have a better ability to “market the data”.
 This also opens up opportunities for secondary markets where “verified, legitimate data brokers can exist on-chain” — a revolutionary concept and a futuristic solution to the problem that exists today where centralized data brokers are selling your personal data without your knowledge.

 <br />

-- Benefit from the “re-sale” of data via Royalties: Your data is essentially your IP (much like a song by a music artist or a book by an author) and packaging your data and selling it as an NFT will allow you to earn a royalty on the resale of the data.
+- They want to benefit from the “re-sale” of data via Royalties: Personal data is essentially a Data Creator’s IP (much like a song by a music artist or a book by an author) and packaging this data and selling it as an NFT will allow them to earn a royalty on the resale of the data.
 For example, you can choose to nominate a 10% royalty condition and if a buyer re-sells the data, 10% of the sale will be transferred to your account.

 <br />

-- Benefit from multiple NFT marketplaces: As Itheum Data NFTs are built on the ERC721 standard, they immediately have interoperability with all the NFT marketplaces that support this standard (OpenSea, Rarible, etc).
+- They want to benefit from multiple NFT marketplaces: As Itheum Data NFTs are built on the ERC721 standard, they immediately have interoperability with all the NFT marketplaces that support this standard (OpenSea, Rarible, etc).
 This significantly increases the audience and therefore increases your potential to sell.

 {% youtube f5FtZl6XGSY %}
 > _Demo 1: minting and selling Genomics data as a Data NFT_